-Limited research has therefore been conducted on reviewing cultural adaptations to assessments and interventions for trauma experiences for racial and ethnic minority groups.
+Limited research has therefore been conducted on reviewing cultural adaptations to assessments and interventions for trauma experiences for these groups.
 Given the higher prevalence of trauma experiences among these groups, in addition to reported poor outcomes in accessing care, systematic exploration of the effectiveness and experiences of cultural adaptations to varied treatment interventions and assessments of trauma for these groups is warranted.